Speaker

 Actions

-I bridge strategy and execution - turning AI potential into reliable, auditable business systems that deliver beyond the demo.
+I bridge technology and leadership, helping organizations turn AI potential into reliable, scalable, and teachable systems that work beyond the demo.

 Area of Expertise